ssung1/whocalledme/README.md

 This app pulls the information from a call complaint forum and serves it in a RESTful web service.

-The app is written in Python 3.6.1 in a virtual environment
+The app is written in Python 3.6.1 in a virtual environment.
+To build the virtual environment in the application home directory, do

+    python -m venv .

 Required packages: